 Carl S. Kaplan and Mark Zeno, Lecturers-in-Law (2 ungraded academic credits, 2 ungraded clinical credits, and 1 minor writing credit, which must be registered separately with the Registrar)

-The externship will consist of a seminar component and a field component.
-The classroom seminar will be held weekly and focus on key aspects of appellate practice and New York criminal law, as well as techniques of brief writing and written and oral advocacy.
-For the field component, each student selected for the externship will help represent a criminal defendant appealing his or her felony conviction to the New York Supreme Court, Appellate Division, First Department.
+Each student will help represent a criminal defendant appealing his or her felony conviction to the New York Supreme Court, Appellate Division, First Department.
 The course will be conducted with Carl S. Kaplan and Mark Zeno, senior attorneys with the Center for Appellate Litigation (“CAL”).
 The field component will be at CAL, a public defender organization based in lower Manhattan that handles state court appeals for indigent defendants convicted of felonies in Manhattan and the Bronx.
 CAL, founded in 1997, engages in cutting-edge advocacy of defendant’s rights, often involving complex constitutional issues.
 Students not only gain critical experience in written advocacy, but have also experienced remarkable success on our clients’ behalves, obtaining sentence reductions, and new trials, and dismissals of convictions in recent semesters.

 For the supervised brief-writing part of the course, each student will read, digest and annotate the full appellate record (including motion papers and hearing, trial and sentence transcripts), research and select issues, write initial and final drafts of the opening appellate brief and correspond with clients.
 Students will meet individually with their assigned instructor every other week at the CAL office in lower Manhattan.
 Additional thinking/editing sessions will occur as needed either at Columbia or CAL.
 After the course ends, the instructors will submit the briefs to CAL for peer review and then file them with the court.
 Each student will be expected to devote at least 10 hours per week during the Fall Semester to his or her assigned appeal.
 At the discretion of the instructors, students may also draft a reply brief during the Spring Semester and/or orally argue their cases before a five-judge panel of the First Department.